RodyslavSinitsyn/quiz-app/README.md

 - **Vaadin**: A modern Java-based UI framework for building an interactive and responsive user interface.

 ### Database
-- **PostgreSQL**: Relational database for storing game and user data.
+- **H2**: Im-memory relational database for storing game and user data.

 ### Monitoring
 - **Prometheus**: Collects and stores metrics for real-time monitoring.